b-chen00/Hobbyist/README.md

     * use Bootstrap CSS framework to create a theme
 * (6 points) React
     * use React as the front-end framework
+* (3 points) dotenv
+    * use dotenv as a configuration management to connect to MongoDB Atlas

 8 points total out of 8 required points